 Should You Buy Tesla Stock

 Tesla is not a profitable company.
-In fact, Tesla lost almost a billion dollars in 2019.
+In fact, Tesla lost almost a billion dollars in 2019 and in 2020.
 The great concern with Tesla is whether it can survive long enough to be profitable.
 Many analysts in 2018-2019 questions its viability, figuring it would need to raise new capital to fund operations.

 Because Tesla is unprofitable, you can’t value the company based on earnings or operating profits.
 Instead, you have to base Tesla on its future revenue and earnings.